Deepika1120/Hospitality-Insights/README.md

 ##About This Project:
-Special Thanks to Codebasics Team for conducting this challenge.
-It really helped on improving my Data Visualization Techniques.
-Codebasics had recently announced a challenge on their site and they have provided the dataset for analysis.

 ##Challenge: Provide Insights to revenue team in hospitality domain.Built a dashboard in Power BI to analyze three months sales data of different AtliQ hotels across four different cities.